JamieBort/Learning-Directory/Meta/readme/project_readme_templates/other_peoples_templates/README.md

 ## Purpose

-To house templates from people's profiles whom I want to emulate.
+To house other people's templates whom I want to emulate.

 ## Directories and Files

 ### Directories

+- profile_readme_templates/

+  - Git Profile README Templetes from other people.

+- project_repo_templates/

+  - Git project repo README Templetes from other people.

 ### Files